 Across the country local authorities are developing examples of evidence showing work with families to demonstrate informed and cooperative consent.
 The transparency project is a development of this work and other local examples are in use.

 The Family Rights Group has produced advice sheets that can be used to explain section 20 agreements to families.

 It is important for practitioners to stay informed of current case law and professional development must include a process for professionals to capture learning from judgments.
-Current examples of case law cover issues such as consent as well as recording agreements in section 20 accomodations include:
+Summaries of case law concerning the use of section 20 can be found in the Research in Practice website.